MA Degree Program

 -

 Interdisciplinary Course Work: Students take 1-2 elective courses per quarter.
-Courses in Russian, East European and Eurasian studies that count towards the degree must be completed and distributed among at least three disciplines.
+Courses in REEES that count towards the MA degree program requirements must be completed and distributed among at least three disciplines.
 A list of pre-approved courses for each academic year can be found in the Stanford Bulletin.
 Students can petition to have courses that do not appear on this list counted towards the degree.

 -